Doctor Druid: Fictional character biography

+During the "One World Under Doom" storyline, Druid and Belasco crash a fight between Iron Man and Vishte Taru; they bring them, Melinda May, and Black Widow to Belasco's lair.
+When Iron Man defeats Taru throughout Limbo, Belasco has Druid bind Taru with his magic as Belasco states that Iron Man has cost him a second business partner.
+As Iron Man, May, and Black Widow are sent back to Earth, Black Widow tries to get Druid to break free from Belasco's control, to no avail.

 Powers and abilities

 Doctor Druid's latent mystical abilities were activated by the Ancient One.
 He has a variety of psionic abilities including telepathy which enables him to scan or project his thoughts to any mind on Earth, the ability to mesmerize minds less adept than his own, and the ability to perform mass hypnosis.
 Doctor Druid's hypnotic abilities enable him to achieve numerous illusory effects, including invisibility, altering the appearance of himself and others, and the projection of illusionary objects or beings.
 He has psychokinetic powers enabling him to levitate himself or other people and objects.
 Doctor Druid has limited precognitive abilities and can sense the presence of recent uses of magic and trace them to their sources.

 Doctor Druid's druidic powers have a special vulnerability to iron, as did the powers of his ancestors.
 Iron tends to act as a lightning rod for the magical forces he employs, sometimes disrupting their effects.

 Doctor Druid employs the mystical knowledge and skills of the ancient druids.
 Through magic rituals that may involve chants, runes, candles, potions, mystic symbols, and other such preparations, Doctor Druid can achieve various magical feats.
 These rituals tap the inherent mystical energies in natural objects and materials.
 Doctor Druid possesses various Celtic mystical artifacts as well.
 At one time, Druid even had access to the Moebius Stone, which was a mystic item created by Agamotto that had a limited ability to manipulate time.
 The stone was able to raise the dead, absorb the life-force of another, and accelerate or reverse the passage of time within a confined area, though sometimes random time-related side effects occurred.
 Doctor Druid eventually destroyed the artifact because he felt it was too powerful to fall into the wrong hands.
 Doctor Druid can also call upon the Celtic war goddesses Morrigan, Macha, and Badb for mystical assistance.
 Doctor Druid also possesses various yogic abilities, including control over involuntary functions of his body such as his heartbeat, respiration, bleeding, and reaction to pain.

 In his latest and final incarnation, when he was called only "Druid", he has been seen manipulating fire, and making a tree instantaneously grow in a person's stomach from the seeds of an eaten apple.
 These powers were nature-based (elements, plants, etc.) as the druids of old worshipped nature.

 Druid has earned an M.D. from Harvard, completed a residency in psychiatry, and has extensive knowledge of occult lore, especially Celtic lore.